 The scopes Pre Loader, All Tags (except for After Tags execution order), and Tag Scope are guaranteed to run in that order, but DOM Ready extensions will execute independently from the other three.
 In most standard implementations the DOM Ready scope likely occurs sequentially after the other three, but this timing should not be assumed.

-Some extensions (like E-Commerce, Pathname Tokenizer, jQuery onHandler 1.7, etc.) have a pre-set scope that cannot be changed.
+Some extensions, such as E-Commerce, Pathname Tokenizer, jQuery, and onHandler 1.7, have a pre-set scope that cannot be changed.

-Extensions are editable directly from the extensions tab.
+Extensions are editable directly from the extensions view.
 Expand an extension and adjust the configuration.
 As changes are detected the Save/Publish button will turn orange to indicate unsaved changes exist.

 An easy way create an extension is by copying an existing one that has similar functionality.

-To turn off an extension, but keep it in your account for later use, use the on/off switch.
+To turn off an extension and still keep it in your account for later use, use the on/off switch.
 This is usually a better option than permanently deleting the extension because you will not lose the effort of the initial configuration.